Eric MacLeish: Abuse cases

-MacLeish started representing victims of clergy abuse in 1992 in a case involving former Fall River Priest James Porter, who was accused of molesting 68 children in southeastern Massachusetts and ultimately sent to prison.
+MacLeish started representing victims of clergy abuse in 1992 in a case involving former Fall River, Massachusetts priest James Porter, who was accused of molesting 68 children in southeastern Massachusetts and ultimately sent to prison.

 After the priest abuse cases, MacLeish stopped practicing law.
-He returned in 2011 and took on cases involving inadequate patient care at Bridgewater State Hospital where patients had been sent to prolonged solitary confinement in violation of state law.
-MacLeish won a preliminary injunction in 2014 and went on to settle a class action lawsuit in 2014.
+He returned in 2011 and took on cases involving inadequate patient care at Bridgewater State Hospital, where patients had been sent to prolonged solitary confinement in violation of state law.
+MacLeish won a preliminary injunction in 2014 and subsequently settled a class action lawsuit.

 In 2015, MacLeish reconnected with a former sex abuse client who had been sexually abused at St. George's School, which MacLeish had attended.
-MacLeish and his client attempted to have the school name the abuser, former athletic trainer Al Gibbs, and send a letter to alumni.
+MacLeish and his client attempted to have the school name the abuser, former athletic trainer Al Gibbs, and send a letter to alums.
 When the school resisted, the client went public in The Boston Globe.
-More victims came forward and the school ultimately agreed to a well-publicized settlement.
+More victims came forward, and the school ultimately agreed to a well-publicized settlement.

-MacLeish has continued to represent victims of sexual abuse at private schools, camps and other institutions since the St. George's case.
+MacLeish has continued to represent victims of sexual abuse at private schools, camps, and other institutions since the St. George's case.
 Commencing in 2019, MacLeish began representing victims of domestic violence in restraining order cases without charging a fee.

 In January 2002, MacLeish started the Massachusetts 9/11 Fund, the only charity in New England to assist those who had lost loved ones in the September 11 attacks.
 Under MacLeish's leadership, the Fund raised millions of dollars for families, arranged social events for families, and provided programs ranging from grief counseling to financial planning.
-The Fund still exists as of 2016, and MacLeish spoke at the Massachusetts State House on the fifteenth anniversary of 9/11.
+The Fund still exists as of 2023, and MacLeish spoke at the Massachusetts State House on the fifteenth anniversary of 9/11.